Injured in an accident? Call our trusted Dallas law firm for help.

 Dallas is a great place to live, work, or visit.
 Our legal team knows and loves this metropolitan Texas city.
 Whether shopping, commuting, enjoying some fine dining, grabbing a drink on McKenny, or getting your funk on in Deep Ellum, Dallas and its highways and streets are full of life – and traffic.

 With so many people constantly traveling around Dallas, car accidents occur with great frequency.
 You may suffer an injury, you may have questions about what to do next, and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at 800-898-4877, or .
+Please know that we offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at 800-898-4877, or click HERE to send us a question or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 With more than 20 years of experience and thousands of victories under our belts, our team of Dallas car accident attorneys will leave no stone unturned to get you the largest possible recovery for your injuries.
 Furthermore, we are one of the highest rated major personal injury law firms in the state, and we take pride in treating our clients like family—so contact us right now.